-It is an offence for a person to carry an offensive weapon or have possession of a dangerous article without a lawful excuse [see Summary Offences Act 1953 (SA) s 21C].
-For more information about weapons offences, see CRIMINAL AND TRAFFIC OFFENCES, Weapons.
+It is an offence to carry an offensive weapon or possess a dangerous article without a lawful excuse [see Summary Offences Act 1953 (SA) s 21C].
+For more information about weapons offences, see Common offences - weapons.

 Knives

-As of 3 February 2012, it is an offence to sell a knife to a minor under the age of 16 years [see Summary Offences Act 1953 (SA) s 21D(1)].
-The maximum penalty for this offence is a fine of up to $20 000 or imprisonment for up to two years.
+It is an offence to sell a knife to a minor under the age of 16 years [see Summary Offences Act 1953 (SA) s 21D(1)].
+The maximum penalty for this offence is a fine of up to $20,000 or imprisonment for 2 years.

-A knife for the purposes of this offence does not include a razor blade permanently enclosed in a cartridge or a disposable plastic or wooden knife used for eating [ See reg 8 Summary Offences Regulations 2016 (SA)].
+A knife for the purposes of this offence does not include a razor blade permanently enclosed in a cartridge or a disposable plastic or wooden knife used for eating [Summary Offences Regulations 2016 (SA) reg 8].

 It is a defence if the person selling the knife requested a prescribed form of evidence of age, such as a driver's licence or proof of age card, and the minor made a false statement or produced false evidence of their age, resulting in the sale [see s 21D(2)].

-It is also an offence, as of 3 February 2013, for a person to market a knife to any person for sale or hire in such a way as indicates or suggests (by its name or description) the knife is suitable for combat or is otherwise likely to encourage the use of the knife as a weapon [see Summary Offences Act 1953 (SA) s 21D(4)].
-The maximum penalty for this offence is a fine of up to $20 000 or imprisonment for up to two years.
+It is also an offence to market a knife for sale or hire in such a way as indicates or suggests (by its name or description) the knife is suitable for combat or is otherwise likely to encourage the use of the knife as a weapon [Summary Offences Act 1953 (SA) s 21D(4)].
+The maximum penalty is a fine of up to $20,000 or imprisonment for 2 years.

 Firearms

-Any person who has a firearm in his or her possession without holding an appropriate licence is guilty of an offence under the Firearms Act 2015 (SA) s 9.
-A person under the age of 18 cannot normally hold a firearms licence [s 14(3)] but some exceptions apply.
+It is an offence to possess a firearmwithout a firearms licence [Firearms Act 2015 (SA) s 9].
+A person under the age of 18 cannot usually hold a firearms licence [s 14(3)] but some exceptions apply.

 A child aged between 15 and 17 years whose employer or relative is the operator of a business in primary production may obtain and hold a category 5 (primary production) licence for an A or B class firearm, but may not acquire a firearm [reg 18(4)].